 When considering Harmful Sexual Behaviour, ages and stages of development of children are critical factors.
 Sexual behaviour between children can be considered harmful if one of the children is much older, particularly if there is more than two years difference or if one of the children is pre-pubescent and the other is not.
-However a younger child can abuse an older child, particularly if they have power over them, e.g. the child is disabled, or smaller in stature.
+However, a younger child can abuse an older child, particularly if they have power over them, e.g., the child is disabled, or smaller in stature.

-Harmful sexual behaviour from young people is not always contrived or with the intent to harm others.
-There may be many reasons why a young person engages in harmful sexual behaviour and it may be just as distressing to the young person who instigates it as well as the young person it is intended towards.
+Harmful sexual behaviour from children is not always contrived or with the intent to harm others.
+There may be many reasons why a child engages in harmful sexual behaviour and it may be just as distressing to the child who instigates it as well as the child it is intended towards.
 Harmful sexual behaviour may range from inappropriate sexual language, inappropriate role play, to sexually touching another, sexual assault, rape or abuse.

-14. Measuring the Behaviour
+Measuring the Behaviour

 Simon Hackett's continuum of behaviour (taken from Farrer and Co.
-2017) can be a useful guide to measure the behaviour that has occurred and consider the circumstances around the incident (s).
+2023) can be a useful guide to measure the behaviour that has occurred and consider the circumstances around the incident (s).